 The FDA awarded Amprion Breakthrough Device Designation for the detection of synuclein in May 2019.
 And we’ve been working hard to scale up our assay for commercial use to meet CLIA and FDA approvals.

-The first test out of the gate is the Synuclein Test, which is the most accurate, early-stage testing for Parkinson’s, as well as 40% of Alzheimer’s patients.
+The first test out of the gate is the Synuclein Test, which is the most accurate, early-stage testing for Parkinson’s and 40% of Alzheimer’s patients.

 How Early Is Early Testing?